Director of Research and Chief Archivist

 He joined Leo Baeck Institute in 1984 as an archivist and took on his current role in 1996.
 He supervises the Berlin Branch of the LBI Archives at the Jewish Museum in Berlin, and he represents LBI New York in the LBI International Executive Committee, which coordinates the efforts of the international Leo Baeck Institutes.

-Born and educated in Berlin, Germany, Dr. Mecklenburg lives in Manhattan with his wife Atina Grossmann, a professor of History at NYU.
+Born and educated in Berlin, Germany, Dr. Mecklenburg lives in Manhattan with his wife Atina Grossmann, a professor of History at The Cooper Union.
 They have two adult children.

 Ph.D. in Modern German History – Technische Universität Berlin